 The Best Water Softeners

-Finally, this both the tanks on this unit are built in America.
-They also both have a 10 year warranty on them.
+Finally, this unit has two brine tanks both built in America.
+These tanks both have a 10 year warranty on them.
 ABCwaters really stands behind their products.

 2. Runnerup: Tier1 Digital Water Softener